perkinssibyl076/notes/README.md

 Second, planning ahead is crucial.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the task down into smaller, manageable steps, then allocate time for each step.
 Having a clear plan will make it easier to stay on track and avoid getting lost in the code.
  -- 250 words

+# 2023-12-18
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to stay up-to-date with new technologies and programming languages.
+Not only will this help keep you relevant in the industry, but it will also expand your skill set and increase your job opportunities.
+Be open to learning new things and don't be afraid to ask for help when you need it.
+Collaboration is an essential part of any successful project.